softchris/MMM/README.md

 ## TODO

-- modal broken, needs fixing

-- todo: remove chat modal and make that permanent chat to the right
-- todo: make it accept inputs from text box

 - todo images for all items and rooms
-- todo: item info, should be resource call
+- todo: item info vertical, should be resource call
+- todo, change character image when changing room

 - todo: make sure the room structure comes from json file only
 - todo: accuse button, accuse person with item, if correct, they confess if incorrect, they will give angry response